 Being elected to the Board might have seemed like the hard part, but now that you are behind the wheel expect a lot of ungrateful backseat drivers.

 Congratulations on your election or appointment to the Board of Directors.
 Now that you are in charge, everyone will see the wisdom of your policy suggestions, pay their assessments on time, and cooperate in making your community a friendly, happy place to live, right?
 While a few of you may have said yes, the truth is that generally serving on the Board is kind of like painting a giant bulls-eye on your chest.
-It is virtually inevitable that you will be the target of residents’ “armchair quarterbacking,” and you will hear lots of grumbling about everything you and the Board decide to do.
+It is virtually inevitable that you will be the target of residents’ “armchair quarterbacking,” and you will hear lots of grumbling and complaints about everything you and the Board decide to do.
 But what happens when those grumbles get noisier and a member becomes openly aggressive, nasty, rude, or threatening?
 Want to avoid being called a “Condo Nazi” or “Homeowners Association Commando?”
 Try these suggestions.

 Before doing anything else, try taking a moment to patiently listen to the angry owner.
 Very often, these people are upset because they feel as though their interests are being affected but they did not get to have any input in the decision.
 You will likely find that in many instances, simply letting the noisy owner vent will make them feel better.
 At this point, you can begin engaging them in a meaningful dialog.
 Remember, when possible, let them do more talking than you do so they can feel like they contributed significantly to the discussion and that you were truly listening to their input.
 This can be a very effective means of getting the troublesome owner to ultimately come around to understanding your perspective on the issue, and even if they do not agree with the decision, they are much more likely to respect it and comply with it because they will feel that they were allowed to be a part of the process.